 To do the full trail, you'd have to repeat one of these sections twice.
 The full listed distance is 6,800 miles though, so here it is at number three.

 Trail Length: 6,800 miles (10,944 km)

 Further reading?
 The American Discovery Trail Explorer’s Guide by Reese Lukei Jr

-4. Eastern Continental - United States
+4. The Eastern Continental Trail, United States

-Described by the Sierra Club as a "beast" of a hike, the Eastern Continental trail takes you all the way from Ernest Hemingway's former stomping ground in Key West, Florida, to Cape Gaspé, Canada.
+Described by the Sierra Club as a "beast" of a hike, the Eastern Continental Trail takes you all the way from Ernest Hemingway's former stomping ground in Key West, Florida, to Cape Gaspé, Canada.
 It passes through 16 states in total and is another route comprised by a variety of shorter, but still very long-distance trails themselves, including the Pinhoti Trail through Alabama, part of the famous the Appalachian Trail, and the International Appalachian Trail through Maine, New Brunswick, Quebec and Newfoundland.
 It was first completed by John Brinda in 1997, and later done by M.J.
 Eberhart, aka Nimblewill Nomad, who wrote about the route in his book Ten Million Steps.

 Trail Length: 5,400 miles (8,690 km)

 Further reading?
 Ten Million Steps: Nimblewill Nomad's Epic 10-Month Trek from the Florida Keys to Québec by M. J. Eberhart